Traffic controller accreditation scheme

 To apply for a replacement accreditation card, you must:

-From December to February, an accredited traffic controller may remove their yellow fluorescent poncho vest as a temporary measure to alleviate heat fatigue if:
+An accredited traffic controller may remove their yellow fluorescent poncho vest as a temporary measure to alleviate heat fatigue if:

 - the outside temperature is 38 degrees celsius or above, measured 1 metre above the ground